bmatthias/config-builder/README.md

 Fields don't have to be Strings.
 You can configure collection fields or even any type you wish (or a collection of that type).

-Some simple transformers are included and used by default, e.g. a String will automatically be converted to an integer, a boolean value or even a collection as needed.
+Some simple transformers are included and used by default, e.g. a String will automatically be converted to an integer, a boolean value, an enum value, or even a collection as needed.

 If you need more complex transformers, you can also implement your own by extending the `TypeTransformer` class, and specifying them in the `@TypeTransformers` annotation.